BAbate/GameWeb/README.md

 # GameWeb
-This projects is a game UI
+This project is a game UI